Azure AD SSO is returning a "Your user has not been assigned a Role" message when attempting to sign in

 Setup -> Admin -> Single Sign On -> SAML option -

-In the case of the Setup -> Admin -> SAML option can be verified by confirming that the Sign In Endpoint displayed shows "https://login.microsoftonline.com" - show below please verify the below -
+In the case of the Setup -> Admin -> SAML option can be verified by confirming that the Sign In Endpoint displayed shows "https://login.microsoftonline.com" - show below, please verify the below:

-The error message - "Your user has not been assigned a Role" being returned would indicate that the user doesn't belong to one of the groups configured under the "roles" claim mentioned in Classic Organizations Step 3.3 of - https://support.cloudhealthtech.com/hc/en-us/articles/360053181471-Is-there-a-step-by-step-process-for-SSO-Azure-AD-SAML-Registration
+The error message - "Your user has not been assigned a Role" being returned would indicate that the user doesn't belong to one of the groups configured under the "roles" claim mentioned in Classic Organizations Step 3.3 of - https://knowledge.broadcom.com/external/article/283891/cloudhealth-sso-azure-ad-saml-registrati.html

 On the far right of the group selection list the currently select groups for the claim condition will be displayed.
 Collect a list of these for each of the entries listed.

-Then open Azure Portal -> Users -> Locate the user and drill in -> Groups and verify that one of the groups collected above is displayed e.g. for the above example I can see that the user isn't part of the cloudhealth-power group - which is associated with the role I want to assign them to within the platform -
+Then open Azure Portal -> Users -> Locate the user and drill in -> Groups and verify that one of the groups collected above is displayed e.g. for the above example I can see that the user isn't part of the cloudhealth-power group - which is associated with the role I want to assign them to within the platfor:

-To resolve the sign in issue I would need to add them to the cloudhealth-power group as that is associated with the role value in the claim condition I want to map the user to -
+To resolve the sign in issue I would need to add them to the cloudhealth-power group as that is associated with the role value in the claim condition I want to map the user to:

 Following this the SSO assertion passed for this user will include attribute "roles" and value "cloudhealth-power" which will map my user to the Power User role in CloudHealth.